galantelab/sideRETRO/docs/usage.rst

 3. A FASTA file with the gencode's Human referense genome, version 38 (here :file:`Hg38.fa`).

-4. A custom awk or Perl script to do the final analysis over the VCF file and produce the TSV file in a tabular format
+4. A custom perl script, :code:`analyser.pl`, to do the final analysis over the VCF file and produce the TSV file in a tabular format.
+The :code:`analyser.pl` script can be downloaded :download:`here <data/analyser.pl>`.
-   (`here <misc/analyser.pl>`_ :file:`analyser.pl`).

 See the complete command sequence bellow for the whole analysis: